-\GDD 1253 COMPUTER GRAPHIC ILLUSTRATION
+GDD 1253 COMPUTER GRAPHIC ILLUSTRATION

 Study of basic concepts of computer graphics.
 Design and use of graphic software applications.
 Students will learn design and presentation skills.
-Prerequisite: CIS 1103 or CIS 1113.
+Prerequisites: [R] and CIS 1113 or CIS 1503 preferred.
 Fall only.

-\GDD 1313 INTERNET FUNDAMENTALS
+GDD 1313 INTERNET FUNDAMENTALS

 Introduction to the worldwide computer network.
 Course uses a hands-on approach to teach students the history and capabilities of the Internet.
 Students learn the resources available via the World Wide Web and searching capabilities.
-Same as ITD 1323-Can becross listed Prerequisites: [R] placement test or CIS 1003.
+Same as ITD 1323-Can be cross listed Prerequisites: [R] placement test or CIS 1003.

-\GDD 1321-1324 TECHNICAL PROBLEMS-GDD

-One to four, maximum 6 credits.
+GDD 1321-1324 TECHNICAL PROBLEMS-GDD One to four, maximum 6 credits.
 Technical problems in telecommunications which are of particular interest to GDD students.
 Prerequisite: consent of department head.

-\GDD 1333 DESKTOP PUBLISHING I
+GDD 1333 DESKTOP PUBLISHING I

 Overview of desktop publishing, where an individual (through the proper equipment and software), can manipulate existing material or prepare new materials for printing.
 Course will concentrate on basic layout and design and practical applications of word processing, graphics and pagination programs important to creating attractive and effective documents at a lower cost than traditional printing methods.
+Prerequisite: [R].

-\GDD 1463 COMPUTER ART
+GDD 1463 COMPUTER ART

 Introduction to computer graphics software.
 Students learn methods and processes for creating artwork with the computer.
 Phases of computer graphics include draft and paint modes, fills, textures, brushes, graphic tools and color blending through hands-on exercises in drawing, painting and graphic design.
-Prerequisite: CIS 1103 or CIS 1113.
+Prerequisite: [R] and CIS 1113 or CIS 1503 preferred.
 Fall only.

-\GDD 1523 ELECTRONIC COMMERCE
+GDD 1523 ELECTRONIC COMMERCE

 Understanding e-commerce (electronic commerce) is essential for success in today's economy.
 This course explores both sides of business on the Internet, from the viewpoint of the consumer and of a business.
-Prerequisites: CIS 1103 or CIS 1113.
+Prerequisites: [R] and CIS 1113 or CIS 1503 preferred.
 (Same as BUS 1543.)

-\GDD 2033 WEB PAGE DESIGN
+GDD 2033 WEB PAGE DESIGN